Summers County, West Virginia: Education

 Public schools in Summers County are governed by the Summers County Schools school district; per West Virginia state law, all school districts in West Virginia follow county boundaries.
 1,548 students are enrolled in the five public schools in Summers County.
 Summers County has one public high school, Summers County High School, which serves students in grades 9–12; one middle school, Summers Middle School, which serves students in grades 5–8; and three elementary schools, Hinton Area Elementary School, serving Pre-K through 4th grades, and Jumping Branch Elementary School and Talcott Elementary School which serve students in grades Pre-K through 5.
 Summers County High School has a total enrollment of 458 students and a graduation rate of 78.45% Summers Middle School has an enrollment of 334 students, and Hinton Area Elementary School, Jumping Branch Elementary School, and Talcott Elementary School have enrollments of 469, 132, and 155 students respectively.

 Summers County is also home to one private school, Pipestem Christian Academy.
 Pipestem Christian Academy is part of the West Virginia Christian Education Association and has a total enrollment of 89 students in grades Pre-K through 11.
-Greenbrier Academy, a therapeutic boarding school for girls, is also located in Summers County, in the community of Pence Springs.
+Now closed, the Greenbrier Academy, a therapeutic boarding school for girls, was also located in Summers County, in the community of Pence Springs.